-Object caching caches database queries (including things like menu items, breadcrumbs, post author names, dynamically generated archives like blog roll pages etc), which means the database doesn’t need to perform the same queries over each time the page is loaded.
+Object caching caches database queries (including things like menu items, breadcrumbs, post author names, dynamically generated archives like blog roll pages, etc), which means the database doesn’t need to perform the same queries each time the page is loaded.

 no plugin-based solution will ever match the performance of Nginx server-based static asset and page caching.